-Luke Hughes picked by Devils, joins brother Jack with Jersey
+Canadiens take player 31st who asked not to be drafted

 WILD HONOR KURVERS

-The Minnesota Wild used the occasion of their first-round pick to honor late assistant general manager Tom Kurvers, who died last month of lung cancer.
+The Minnesota Wild used their first-round picks to honor late assistant general manager Tom Kurvers, who died last month of lung cancer.
 GM Bill Guerin called Kurvers someone who had a positive impact on everyone he interacted with.

-The team had Kurvers’ four children help make the 20th pick, Swedish goaltender Jesper Wallstedt.
+The team had Kurvers’ four children help make the 20th pick, Swedish goaltender Jesper Wallstedt, and 26th pick, Canadian defenseman Carson Lambos.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno